-Knowledge of Latin and Greek, as well as one modern language in addition to one's native language, is required.
-The licentiate candidate should have before beginning his or her studies a basic knowledge of Latin and New Testament Greek to be tested by a proficiency exam.
+Knowledge of Latin and Greek, as well as a modern language in addition to one's native language, is required.
+The licentiate candidate should have before beginning his or her studies a basic knowledge of Latin and New Testament Greek.
 If necessary, during the first year of the licentiate, one of the classical languages may be taken.